Quarterback is the most popular position on the football field, full of glory and always in the middle of the action.

 The key is to make sure the middle finger and the thumb are placed right below the white ring on the football, almost even with one another.
 The smaller fingers then grip the seams and the index finger gives the hand some stability behind the ball.

 Once the grip is sound, the art of throwing a good football is a total body experience.
-There are a number of different parts to keep in mind, but getting the hang of it is a quick process for those around the game of football.More: Set Sports Goals You'll Actually Achieve
+There are a number of different parts to keep in mind, but getting the hang of it is a quick process for those around the game of football.More: Football Gear Essentials

 The point of reception is not necessarily where the receiver is, but rather where he's going to be.
 In a game situation, the two often are different.
 But if you're just playing catch with someone to get the hang of throwing a spiral, step toward your partner and fling it.

-The end result, with the right technique and some hard work, is a beautiful spiral you've been pursuing for a long time.
+The end result, with the right technique and some hard work, is a beautiful spiral you can be proud of.